 Twin Summits Paradox

 I think the explanation for this phenomenon is that your eye is drawn to the horizon and believes this to be on the "level".
-If the summit you are looking over at sticks above this "level" then logically it should be higher.
-However the horizon when viewed from a high mountain is not actually "level".
+If the summit you are looking at sticks above this "level" then logically it should be higher than where you are.
+However the visible horizon when viewed from a high mountain is not actually "level".
 Typically in the Andes you might be standing on the summit of a 6000m peak that rises above the altiplano, a high plateau at generally 4000-4500m.
-As you can see in the diagram, this gives the effect of the horizon being approximately 1º below a "level" eyeline (given the assumptions about distances etc. made in the diagram).
-This diagram does not take into account the curvature of the earth, which over a distance of 100km would add approximately another 1º to the effect, dropping the horizon still further below the line of what is actually level.
+As you can see in the diagram, this gives the effect of the horizon being approximately 1º below a "level" eyeline (given the assumptions about distances, etc., made in the diagram).
+This diagram does not take into account the curvature of the earth, which over a distance of 100km would add approximately another 1º to the effect, dropping the effective horizon further below the line of what is actually level.

-Cordon de los Pioneros, near Bonete, Argentina. (p.6152m and p.6240m) We made first ascents of two 6000m peaks here in November 2011, and on both of them there were two high points separated by about 100-200m.
-So we visited both summits of both peaks, and saw this phenomenon on both.
+Cordon de los Pioneros, near Bonete, Argentina. (p.6152m and p.6240m).
+We made first ascents of two 6000m peaks here in November 2011, and on both of them there were two high points separated by about 100-200m.
+So we visited both summits on both peaks, and saw this phenomenon on both.

 Laguna Blanca, 6012m, Argentina.
 There are two summits, a southern one, with a large Inca platform on it and a northern one, about 800m away, which is the highest point.
-This was where the 2006 summit record from the first modern ascenscionists was stashed as well.
 GPS measurements gave a height difference of about 10m, although this was not apparent to the naked eye.
 The Argentine 1:100,000 IGM map has the 6012m spot height on the northern summit.